-Since 2007 Lorna has been the Medical and Research Director for NHS Blood and Transplant (NHSBT).
-She is due to retire from this post at the end of May 2016.
+From 2007 till 2016, Lorna was Medical and Research Director of NHS Blood and Transplant (NHSBT).
 Prior to that, she spent 16 years as an academic consultant with the University of Cambridge/National Blood Service.
 She was a founder of the UK haemovigilance scheme SHOT and the NHSBT/MRC Clinical Studies Unit.

 Her interests are in clinical trials and policy making on safety issues.
 Lorna chaired the Royal College of Pathologists’ Transfusion Medicine Committee from 2010-2014 and now serves as the College’s Director of Publishing and Engagement.
 She is a Fellow Commoner of Lucy Cavendish College, University of Cambridge.

 Stuart is Head of Global Clinical Development and Medical Affairs at UCB.
 He is a fully GMC registered physician, who trained in General Medicine and General Practice before gaining many years experience in senior leadership roles at Roche, GlaxoSmithKline, Norgine and Takeda.
 He founded Vermilion Life Sciences, which aims to improve patient access to medicines, by streamlining medicines development through advisory activities, as well as offering and co-ordinating provision of pro bono development input to medical research charities.

 Stuart is also a Board Trustee of the Faculty of Pharmaceutical Medicine, and has worked as an external ‘Champion' for the UK Government's Office for Life Sciences, Accelerated Access Review.